AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers

 However, various researchers claim that the extant AI ethics guidelines and principles are not effectively adopted in industrial settings.
 McNamara et al. \cite{AR9} conducted an empirical study to understand the influence of the ACM code of ethics in the software engineering decision-making process.
 Surprisingly, the study findings reveal that no evidence has been found that the ACM code of ethics regulate decision-making activities.
 Vakkuri et al. \cite{AR10} conducted multiple interviews to know the status of ethical practices in the domain of the AI industry.
 The study findings uncover the fact that various guidelines are available; however, their deployment in industrial domains are far from being mature.
 The gap between AI ethics research and practice remains an ongoing challenge.
-To bridge this gap, we conducted an empirical study to know the significance of AI ethics principles, challenges, and their impact by encapsulating the views of AI practitioners and lawmakers.
+To bridge this gap, we previously conducted an SLR study to provide a comprehensive and state-of-the-art overview of AI ethics principles and challenges \cite{AR13}.
+This study is extended based on the SLR findings \cite{AR13} to provide empirical insights to know the significance of AI ethics principles, challenges, and their impact by encapsulating the views of AI practitioners and lawmakers.